aaaristo/codechat/README.md

 Make sure to set the following environment variables:

 * OPENAI_API_KEY: Your OpenAI API key.
 This is required to interact with the OpenAI API.
+* OPENAI_AZURE_ENDPOINT (optional): In case of using Azure, the endpoint to interact with the OpenAI API.
+* OPENAI_API_VERSION (optional): In case of using Azure, the API version to use.
 * CODECHAT_PORT (optional): The port on which the server will run.
 Defaults to `3000`.
 * CODECHAT_MODEL (optional): The OpenAI model to use.
 Defaults to `gpt-4o`.
 * CODECHAT_OUTPUT_FOLDER (optional): The folder where output files will be saved.
 Defaults to the current working directory.